sieve-data/tubegraph/content/goingonchain/benqi_and_avalanche_integration.md

 From: [[goingonchain]] <br/>

+The provided transcript contains limited information regarding the integration of Benqi with Avalanche.

-This topic is mentioned in the transcript, but no specific details about its integration or related aspects are provided within the audio segments [00:00:02].
+The word "Benqi" appears to be mentioned phonetically within the transcript <a class="yt-timestamp" data-t="00:02:29">[00:02:29]</a>.
+However, no specific details about the integration between [[using_benqi_platform | Benqi]] and Avalanche, or the functionalities resulting from such an integration, are discernible from the audio.